Bsnetsinger/MovieProjectRepository/README.md

 finished admin class - Joseph

 12/4
 We have made a lot of changes.
-Our repository is now working properly using GitKrakken and we now have a final build solution that we are adding to.
+Our repository is now working properly using GitKraken and we now have a final build solution that we are adding to.
 We have mainly finished the main menu, login menu, and info page.
 Now we must work towards adding user/admin  functionality. - Brad

+12/6
+Created local database for movie objects.
+Discussion on how to handle user creation (most likely using indexing list), and implementation to follow. -Austin